 style: hyperpop, 140 BPM, kick on the drop, no snare before

-Best on: TikTok-leaning — the drop is literally the meme; creators cut their reveal frame to land on word 4.
+Best on: TikTok-leaning — the drop is the meme; creators cut their reveal frame to land on word 4.

 Name-Meme Hook